armadaproject/armada-spark/docs/architecture.md

 ### submitArmadaSpark.sh Convenience script

-There is a convience script ./scripts/submitArmadaSpark.sh, that makes it easier to submit jobs to the cluster.
-There are many options; run it with -h to see them all.
+There is a convience script `./scripts/submitArmadaSpark.sh`, that makes it easier to submit jobs to the cluster.
+There are many options; run it with `-h` to see them all.
 By default, it will run the sparkPi example jobs.
 To run your own jobs, you can run it like so:

 ```
 ./scripts/submitArmadaSpark.sh -P /opt/spark/extraFiles/src/main/python/pi.py 1000
 ```
--P allows you to run your own python scripts.
-Run scala/java programs like so:
+Option `-P` allows you to run your own Python scripts.
+Run Scala / Java programs like so:
 ```
 ./scripts/submitArmadaSpark.sh -s org.apache.spark.examples.SparkPi -c local:///opt/spark/extraFiles/jars/spark-examples_2.12-3.5.3.jar 102
 ```